kamuren/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2 - adding to $PATH a directory
 3 - show number of directories in PATH
 4 - print global environments
+5 - set to display local variable and function